gaopengcuhk/scalable-transformer-for-DeiT/README.md

-# DeiT: Data-efficient Image Transformers
+# scalable transformers for neural machine translation

 This repository contains PyTorch evaluation code, training code and pretrained models for the following projects:
 * Scalable Transformer on DeiT (scalable transformers for neural machine translation)